bzika2001/Agile-Fundamentals/Section-2/Part-6-agile-other-roles.md

 * **Ultimate Customer:** They are the ultimate beneficiaries of the product and their feedback is paramount.
 * **Early Feedback Loop:** Engaging business users early and often is crucial for validating assumptions and ensuring usability.
 * **Participants in Discovery & Validation:** Their input informs user stories, acceptance criteria, and they provide critical feedback during demos.

+**Role**: End-users or representatives who interact with the product in their daily work.

+**Responsibilities**:

+- **User Feedback**: Share experiences and suggestions for improvement.
+- **Usability Testing**: Participate in testing to validate functionality.
+- **Advocacy**: Champion the product within their departments or teams.

+**Agile Context**:

+- Engage in user acceptance testing and provide feedback during sprint reviews.
+- Help prioritize features based on actual usage and needs.

 **Your Role as a Delivery Lead:**
 * **Champion User-Centricity:** Continuously remind the team and stakeholders that the product is for the users.